discos/doc/user/srt/source/Backend.rst

 In order to configure it, select it with the chooseBackend command as described above and use one of the following commands in the operatorInput:

+.. describe:: > initialize=SP00

+   This is to use P-band receiver in L/R mode

-.. describe:: > initialize=RP00
+.. describe:: > initialize=SP00S

-   This is to use P-band receiver
+   This is to use P-band receiver in full Stokes mode

+.. describe:: > initialize=SL00

+   This is to use L-band receiver in L/R mode

-.. describe:: > initialize=RL00
+.. describe:: > initialize=SL00S

-   This is to use L-band receiver
+   This is to use L-band receiver in full Stokes mode

+.. describe:: > initialize=SC00

+   This is to use C-band receiver in L/R

-.. describe:: > initialize=RC00
+.. describe:: > initialize=SC00S

-   This is to use C-band receiver
+   This is to use C-band receiver in full Stokes mode

+.. describe:: > initialize=SK00

+   This is to use K-band receiver (central feed only) in L/R

-.. describe:: > initialize=RK00
+.. describe:: > initialize=SK00S

-   This is to use K-band receiver (central feed only)
+   This is to use K-band receiver (central feed only) in full Stokes mode

+.. describe:: > initialize=SK03

+   This is to use K-band receiver (feeds number 0 and 3) in L/R

+.. describe:: > initialize=SK03S

+   This is to use K-band receiver (feeds number 0 and 3) in full Stokes mode

+.. describe:: > initialize=SK06

+   This is to use K-band receiver (feeds number 0 and 6) in L/R

+.. describe:: > initialize=SK06S

+   This is to use K-band receiver (feeds number 0 and 6) in full Stokes mode

+.. describe:: > initialize=SK77

+   This is to use K-band receiver (all the 7 feeds) in L/R

+.. describe:: > initialize=SK77S

+   This is to use K-band receiver (all the 7 feeds) in full Stokes mode

 By default, the spectral bin number is set to 1024 and the filter bandwidth to 1500 MHz (except for the RP00 configuration, which uses a 500 MHz bandwidth).